 Individual Family Sessions

-The four-day family intensive program is facilitated by the adolescent family therapist on the Cumberland Heights main campus.
+The four-day family intensive program, also virtual until further notice, is facilitated by the adolescent family therapist on the Cumberland Heights main campus.
 Patients and families are invited to participate during the second half of primary care.
 This group setting aims to provide families with support and a feeling that they are not alone.
 General concepts covered in the family intensive program are specific to adolescent families; and include education on addiction, family roles, parenting, boundary setting, effective communication, family recovery, healthy detachment and forgiveness.
 The family intensive aims to empower parents by providing them with new tools, skills and knowledge.
 Our hope is that the scary unknown feeling that surfaces when thinking about returning home after discharge will decrease after experiencing the family intensive.
 You will receive a call from the adolescent family therapist within 1-2 business days after admission with dates, scheduling and additional information.

 Multifamily Group and Visitation